Department of Race, Ethnicity, Gender, and Sexualilty Studies

 Students seeking a B.A. in African American Studies must fulfill University Core Curriculum requirements in the same manner as other students.
 The courses listed below satisfy both degree requirements and Core Curriculum requirements; however, if these courses are taken to satisfy both requirements, then students may need to take additional courses in order to meet the minimum number of semester credit hours required for this degree.

 STA 1053 is recommended to satisfy the core requirement in Mathematics.
-AAS 2013 or AAS 2113 are recommended to satisfy the core requirement in Language, Philosophy, and Culture.
+AAS 2013 or AAS 2113 are recommended to satisfy the core requirement in Language, Philosophy and Culture.
 POL 1213 is recommended to satisfy a core requirement in Government – Political Science.
 ANT 2053 or SOC 2013 are recommended to satisfy the core requirement in Social and Behavioral Sciences.
 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.

 For a complete listing of courses that satisfy the Core Curriculum requirements, see Core Curriculum Component Area Requirements.